isarrider/vbus2influx/README.md

 # vbus2influx

-Plan was to be able to be able to have a Grafana panel,<br>
-where I can see the 8 different temperature sensors + 1 Pump speed (in %).<br>
+Plan was to be able to have a Grafana panel, where I can see the 8 different temperature sensors + 1 Pump speed (in %).<br>

 As I have a Resol DeltaSol BX Plus, there is a bus called VBus putting out this data without the need to poll.<br>